cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/miro-saas.md

 ## 3. Test the integration

 In the Miro SAML/SSO configuration page, select **Test SSO Configuration**.
 You will be redirected to the Cloudflare Access login screen and prompted to sign in with your identity provider.
-If login is successful, you will receive a **SSO configuration test was successful** message.
+If the login is successful, you will receive a **SSO configuration test was successful** message.

 {{<Aside type="note">}}

-When testing the integration, you do not have to use an email from a domain you've configured for SSO or a user configured in Miro.
-The test user just has to be already configured in your identity provider.
+When testing the integration, you do not have to use an email from a domain you have configured for SSO or a user configured in Miro.
+The only requirement is that the user is already configured in your identity provider.

 {{</Aside>}}